geoserver/geoserver/doc/en/user/source/data/database/postgis.rst

 Using JNDI
 ``````````

-GeoServer can also connect to a PostGIS database using `JNDI <http://java.sun.com/products/jndi/>`_ (Java Naming and Directory Interface).
+GeoServer can also connect to a PostGIS database using `JNDI <https://docs.oracle.com/javase/tutorial/jndi/overview/index.html>`_ (Java Naming and Directory Interface).
+This is used to allow a PostGIS DataStore to share a named connection pool of PostGIS connections configured in your application server.

 To begin, navigate to :menuselection:`Stores --> Add a new store --> PostGIS NG (JNDI)`.